marcelotduarte/cx_Freeze/doc/src/setup_script.rst

    .. group-tab:: setup.cfg

-      Is required to pass one executable at command line or a minimal ``setup.py`` for more than one executable.
+      Is required to pass one executable at the command line or a minimal ``setup.py`` for more than one executable.

       ``setup.cfg``